The Ohio 4-H program review is the first of a series of OSU Extension reviews.

 - External committee visits and Final Report from the External Review Committee

-- In-person visits will be held April 1-2 on campus.
+- In-person visits were held in April 2019 on campus.
 Committee members represented diverse perspectives of 4-H programs varying in size, scope, and geographic location.
 The committee submitted a final report outlining observations and insights.

 - Key stakeholder communication throughout the process

 OSU Extension program reviews are conducted on behalf of Dr. Jackie Kirby Wilkins, interim director of OSU Extension for the College of Food, Agricultural, and Environmental Sciences.
 The OSU Extension 4-H Youth Development Program Review was led by Dr. Julie Fox, with support from Michelle Gaston.